Inferring Cosmological Parameters with Evidential Physics-Informed Neural Networks: Methodology

 The Pantheon$+$ dataset \cite{Brout_2022} provides Type Ia supernovae (SNe Ia) luminosity distance and distance moduli measurements for redshifts in the range $z \in [0.001, 2.3]$, calibrated by the second rung of the distance ladder using Cepheids with the absolute magnitude being $M_B = -19.25 \pm 0.01$.
 The samples consists of 1701 light curves of 1550 spectroscopically confirmed SNe Ia.
 The data together with the uncertainties can be found at their \href{https://github.com/PantheonPlusSH0ES}{GitHub website}.
 A limitation of our usage of this dataset is that we only used the diagonal elements of the covariance matrix for supervising the aleatoric uncertainty.
-Our neural network's outputs corresponds to the variables of a t-distribution \eqref{t_distribution} which is obtained from marginalizing over the means and variances of products of univariate Gaussians defined at each point of the training dataset.
-It is not clear to us how this can be generalized to one that incorporates correlations between different inputs.
-Naively, one can consider the multivariate t-distribution obtained by marginalizing out means and covariances of a multivariate Gaussian with the Normal-Inverse-Wishart prior, but this would imply that the input's dimensionality is fixed to the specific value of the training dataset size, and the number of target variables would be increased by over an order of $10^6$.
-We note that although only the diagonal components of the covariance matrix were used to supervise the aleatoric uncertainty, the learning process of the neural network does not preclude correlations among training data points whose uncertainties are not explicitly supervised through the off-diagonal elements of the covariance matrix.
+Similar to the case for the BAO dataset, any external knowledge of correlations among data points cannot be used in our formalism.
+There are no output variables of our neural network model that can interpreted as correlations (or their functions) between different data points.
+By construction, the four outputs of our model are related to the mean and uncertainty of the luminosity distance at each individual data point.
+Any generalization of our model to enable the full covariance matrix to be used would have to admit a much larger output layer with targets that are related to the correlations.

 Each cosmological model is associated with a different Hubble function.
 In our work here, we set the curvature density term to be zero for simplicity, leaving generalizations that treat it as a learnable parameter for future work.
 The $w$CDM and $\Lambda_s$CDM models are defined as follows. \bea \frac{H_{w\text{CDM}}(z)}{H_0} &=& \left( \Omega_{m}(1+z)^3 + (1-\Omega_m)(1+z)^{3(1+w)} \right)^{1/2},\\ \frac{H_{\Lambda_s\text{CDM}}(z)}{H_0}, &=& \left( \Omega_{m}(1+z)^3 + (1-\Omega_{m}) \text{sgn}(z_t - z) \right)^{1/2}, \eea where we have assumed the Planck-measured radiation density parameter $\Omega_{r} \sim 9.26 \times 10^{-5} \sim 0$ for simplicity.
 We take the free parameters of the $w$CDM model to be $\{H_0, \Omega_m, w \}$ where $w$ is the dark energy equation of state parameter.
 For $\Lambda_s$CDM model, its free parameters are taken to be $\{H_0, \Omega_m, z_t \}$ where $z_t$ is a transition redshift value from which the cosmological constant switches sign representing a toy model of vacua transition from anti-de Sitter to de Sitter spacetime at some point in the early universe.
 For computational convenience, here we use a hyperbolic tangent function as a smooth representation of the signum function.
 These models are parametrically deformable to the standard $\Lambda$CDM model in the limits of $w \rightarrow -1$ for the $w$CDM model and $z_t \rightarrow \infty$ for the $\Lambda_s$CDM model.